woutgg/ofxVips/README.md

 ## TODO

-- (?) include library dependencies for linux and use thos, like in windows, or build a completely static libvips if possible; currently, glib headers are included for windows but not used on linux which is less than ideal; also if external libraries will be required, document them here accurately
-- (FIXME) both the linux and windows setup scripts copy the include files, this should not matter as long as the versions match
+- (FIXME) both the linux and windows setup scripts copy the include files, this might not matter as long as the versions match but there are differences, mainly in glib (just observe git changes after building / setting up the libraries on a new platform)
-- (windows) see if really all dll files are required
+- currently, glib headers are included for windows but not used on linux which is less than ideal -> split into platform-specific dir like libs?
+- (?) include library dependencies for linux and use those like in windows, or build a completely static libvips if possible
+- also document the required external libraries here accurately
 - create an example (also to test if everything works correctly)
 - add macos support